 Whilst it’s easy to pin China’s cruise success on the popularity of Asia as a whole, let’s not overlook the country’s cultural highlights and innumerable visitor attractions that draw millions of visitors each year.
 From historical gems like the Great Wall and Yungang Grottoes, to the eye-popping, OTT urban centres of Shanghai, Hong Kong and Beijing – China is awash with tourist hot spots that place it firmly among the world’s best-loved holiday destinations.

 Like any global holiday destination, word-of-mouth and popularity go a long way in drawing new and repeat holidaymakers to the region.
 Given China’s remarkable annual intake of cruise passengers, others are left to marvel at what all the fuss is about, leading them to book a place aboard a China-bound cruise too.
 And with more and more cruise lines expanding their fleet to the country every year – this is a trend that looks set to continue.

 Amazing Experiences On Every Shore

 Book a cruise holiday to China or Asia, and you’re just about guaranteed a memorable time.
 Why?
 No matter where your ship drops anchor, amazing experiences and fabulous sights and sounds are abound.
 Where else could you ride an elephant, see tigers in their natural habitat, and lounge on some of the world’s most beautiful beaches, all in one holiday?
 Nowhere – and that’s what makes Asia such an extraordinary cruise destination.

 Are you one of the millions of cruise passengers interested in a Chinese cruise holiday?
-Then visit the Cruise1st Australia website, where we feature hundreds of affordable cruise holidays to the region.
+We’ve got some great China cruise and tour holiday packages offering incredible value.
 Alternatively, give our team a call on 1300 857 345 and we’ll be happy to help plan your dream trip.